 What is a network segment?

-In short, network segmentation is the concept of taking a computer network and breaking it down—logically and physically—into multiple smaller fragments.
+In short, network segmentation is the concept of taking a computer network and breaking it down—logically and physically—into multiple smaller fragments called network segments.

 Logical segmentation is the more popular method of fragmenting a network into manageable chunks.
 Typically, logical segmentation doesn’t require new hardware, provided the infrastructure is already managed.

 Instead, logical segmentation uses concepts already built into network infrastructure such as creating separate virtual local area networks (VLANs) that share a physical switch, or dividing different asset types into different Layer 3 subnets and using a router to pass data between the subnets.

 Securing your digital assets is a top priority and while firewalls are very strict and capable of following established firewall rules, they do not achieve everything you need to keep your digital assets protected.
 They can also become outdated and only offer frontline defense.

 As digital innovation delivers new services and network environments, risks increase.
 Attacks can occur beyond the traditional network boundaries.
 Although your security may be breached via something such as your smart lighting system, once the threat gains access to a flat network, it can gain access to confidential information.
 Network segmentation, however, reduces the risk of access to other data.

 Now that we know how and why you might decide to segment a network, let’s go over the benefits gained from network segmentation.
 You might segment a network to achieve one or all of these things:

 - Increase network security